hanson-hschang/COBRA/README.md

 The detail implementation of the following `make` commands are in the `Makefile`.

-In this project, the Python tool `poetry` is used for dependency management and packaging.
+In this project, a Python tool `poetry` is used for dependency management and packaging.
 To install `poetry` run the following command:

 ```sh
 # https://python-poetry.org/docs/#installing-with-the-official-installer